-Biden speaks to Black teen shot after mistakenly knocking on wrong door
+Biden invites Ralph Yarl to Oval Office when he’s recovered

 He has also been charged with armed criminal action, which carries a punishment of 3-15 years.

-Mr Thompson said a bond has been set of $200,000, but the suspect is not in custody yet.
+Mr Thompson said a bond has been set of $200,000.
+Mr Lester handed himself in to police on Tuesday.

-Ralph has been released from the hospital and is now recovering at home.
+Ralph is now recovering at home.

 Join our commenting forum